Murder of Lisa Ann French: Turner's prison release and detainment

-The scheduled April 6 hearing had been postponed, following circuit court judge, Robert Wirtz, attempting to transfer the proceedings of the case originally from Fond du Lac County to Dane County, Wisconsin.
-This move was a result of Turner's defense attorney persuading Wirtz to move the hearing arguing that Turner had lived in a Madison halfway home during his second parole before he was sent back to prison.
+The scheduled April 6 hearing was postponed following circuit court judge Robert Wirtz ordering a transfer of the proceedings from its original setting of Fond du Lac County to Dane County, Wisconsin.
+This move was a result of Turner's defense attorney persuading Wirtz to move the hearing by arguing that Turner had lived in a Madison halfway home during his second parole before he was sent back to prison.
 Wisconsin's Department of Justice then proceeded to appeal the circuit judge's decision to move the case to Dane County as the Department of Justice argued that the hearing should take place where the crime occurred.
-As the intervals between each hearing lengthened, a spokesperson for the Department of Justice had stated that there was no timeline for when a final decision on Turner's status was to be made as Turner has currently remained at Sand Ridge Secure Treatment Center in Mauston, Wisconsin.
-In 2019, a Wisconsin appellate court irrevocably ruled that Turner was to be tried again in Fond du Lac County, overriding the circuit court judge's decision and ruling he had to be tried in Fond du Lac County at some point except the proceedings were postponed again partly because of the COVID-19 pandemic.
+As the intervals between each hearing lengthened, a spokesperson for the Department of Justice stated that there was no timeline for when a final decision on Turner's status was to be made, as Turner had currently remained at Sand Ridge Secure Treatment Center in Mauston, Wisconsin.
+In 2019, a Wisconsin appellate court irrevocably ruled that Turner was to be tried again in Fond du Lac County, overriding the circuit court judge's decision and ruling he had to be tried in Fond du Lac County.
+The proceedings, however, were postponed again partly because of the COVID-19 pandemic.
 It was most recently reported that Turner was set to have his status tried again in court on October 29, 2020, two days before the 47th anniversary of the murder of French.

+On February 23, 2022, Judge Paul Czisny ultimately denied Turner's release, ruling to condemn Turner to residency at a high security mental health facility.